 10. Ideal for overweight pregnant women

 Overweight during pregnancy could pose a high risk of miscarriage, preterm labor, and high blood pressure.
-Calories in muskmelon are negligible, so it is an excellent alternative for fatty foods.
+Muskmelon is a low-calorie fruit, so it is an excellent alternative for fatty foods.
 It is a fat and cholesterol-free substitute.

 11. Aids in digestion